Food Spreads Market Size and Share

 By Packaging Type: Sachets Challenge Jar Dominance

-Tubs balance convenience and product protection, while formats like cups, cans, and tetra packs meet niche and regional needs with a smaller but steady share.
-Packaging innovations focus on recyclable materials, lightweight designs, and better barrier properties to extend shelf life without preservatives.
+Tubs provide a good balance of convenience and product protection, while formats like cups, cans, and tetra packs serve specific regional and niche markets with a smaller but stable share.
+Packaging innovations now focus on using recyclable materials, lightweight designs, and improved barriers to extend shelf life without adding preservatives.
 In October 2024, Crofter's Organic, North America’s largest organic fruit spread producer, launched recyclable squeeze pouches.
-Packaging now integrates QR codes for product origins, usage, and sustainability, enhancing consumer engagement.
+Modern packaging also includes QR codes that give consumers information about product origins, usage, and sustainability, improving engagement.

 By Distribution Channel: Online Retail Disrupts Traditional Models